fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 ### Lightning Gateway Provider

 The Lighting Gateway is a Fedimint User who also runs a lightning node.

 A federation may opt to run its own lightning gateway as well, but we have intentionally architected Fedimint such that any user can act as a lightning gateway to interact with the broader lighting network outside of the mint.

-The Lightning Gateway monitors the Federation for user requests to pay Ligtning invoices or receive lightning payments.
+The Lightning Gateway monitors the Federation for user requests to pay Lightning invoices or receive lightning payments.

 To send a lightning payment, the Fedimint User locks eCash tokens to a contract which contains a lightning invoice.
 The lightning gateway can sweep the eCash tokens from the contract by paying the lightning invoice.

 To receive a payment, the Fedimint User broadcasts a tweaked invoice to the lightning gateway.
-The User reveals the tweak, allowing the gateway to receive the lightning payment, in exchange for ecash tokens.
+The User reveals the tweak, allowing the gateway to receive the lightning payment, in exchange for eCash tokens.

 - **Account & Onboard:** Similar to a user the Lightning Service provider will need to be comfortable accepting the federations fm-BTC in exchange for providing a liquidity bridge to the lightning network.
 - **Custody & Redemption:** As per user persona.
 It is more likely a Lightning Gateway user would require the redemption and deposit service in order to more actively balance fm-BTC, lighting and on-chain balances.